 Located in the South-West National Park, Mount Eliza is the shorter and more accessible walk to that of the demanding hike to Mt Anne, looming off to the north-east.
-The walk to Mount Eliza is stunning from the get go; starting out from the Condominium Creek car park you steadily climb though button grass and vibrant alpine surroundings before making a steep climb to the plateau.
+The walk to Mount Eliza is stunning from the get-go; starting out from the Condominium Creek car park you steadily climb through button grass and vibrant alpine surroundings before making a steep climb to the plateau.
 Breathtaking views of Lake Pedder and the Franklin Range can be enjoyed throughout the walk, constantly presenting you with reasons to fall in love with the area.

 View Google Map Directions

 |From Hobart, head north along the Brooker Highway, then the Lyell Highway through New Norfolk.
 Take the Gordon River Road from New Norfolk and follow it for 60km before coming to the left-hand turn off to Scotts Peak Road.
 The car park for the Mount Eliza and Mount Anne walks is located roughly 21km along this road.|